minsko/AndroidGradleTransformTest/README.md

 The `v1.5.0` tag has the original issue.

-The `v3.0.0-beta6` tag shows the issue has been resolved.
+The `v3.0.0-beta6` tag can be used to show that one issue, <https://issuetracker.google.com/issues/37072847>, was resolved.